sedihglow0xFAE/kersha/README.md

+IVE NEVER COMMITTED A CRIME, I AM TIRED OF BEING A PUBLIC PRISONER FOR THE UNITED STATES GOVERNMENT BECAUSE IVE NEVER COMMITTED A CRIME OR
+EVEN SINNED AT ALL.
+FUCK MY LIFE.

 The government needs to contact me.
 People are fucking retarded and so is the government for never contacting me.
 Fucking retarded ass fucks.
 Is there any confusion?